 Four Years Later

-Sitting on a cool tile floor, in a serviced apartment just north of Chiang Mai, Thailand, huddled around a 19-inch TV set, watching the first African-American U.S. President take the oath of office half a world away.
+Sitting on a cool tile floor in a serviced apartment just north of Chiang Mai, Thailand, we huddled around a 19-inch TV set to watch the first African-American U.S. President take the oath of office half a world away.

 It was a thrilling moment, flush with optimism and hope for better days.
 None of us could imagine all the change that lay ahead.